Italian Alphabet and Pronunciation Guide For Beginners and Intermediate Learners

 The sound “SC”

-In fact, this constant cluster can be pronounced with a soft sound or a hard sound.
+In fact, this consonant cluster can be pronounced with a hard sound or a soft sound.

 Hard sound